Gaudin model modulo $p$, Tango structures, and dormant Miura opers: Tango structures

 In this section, we recall the notion of a Tango structure and consider a bijective correspondence between Tango structures and solutions to the Bethe ansatz equations for $\mfg= \mfs \mfl_2$.
 Also, by means of this correspondence, we construct new examples of Tango structures.
-In what follows, we suppose that $p\geq 3$.
+Hereinafter, we suppose that $p\geq 3$.